-Yes, there will be supply posts at fixed points in the route.
-They will provide you with water, energy products (powder and bars), fresh fruit, dried fruits, salty products, etc.
+Refreshment areas will be positioned at fixed points along the course.
+You will find water, energy products (powder and bars), fresh fruit, dried fruit, and savory products...

-This service is provided by Mavic free of charge.
+This service, offered by Mavic is free of charge.

 The race route is closed to traffic, but that does not mean you should not follow certain common sense rules:

 Throughout the race route, you will find waste deposit areas marked by large, extended nets.
 You will just need to keep your waste (packages, etc.) with you until you find a net and can throw the waste into it.

 Classifications will be posted on the evening after L'Etape du Tour on ASO Challenges (www.asochallenges.com)